iracheck/AISimulationMod/README.md

-# Gang War Sandbox
+# Dynamic AI Simulation "GangWarSandbox"

-A multi-gamemode combat utility for Grand Theft Auto V.<br>
+> Started as a latent research interest in optimization & AI, GangWarSandbox is now a fully-fledged combat utility for Grand Theft Auto V.
-Simulate massive AI battles with 100+ peds, survive waves of enemies, or build your own custom battlefield.
+> Development is on hold until December 2026.

+Create your battlefield anywhere on the map and watch the AI fight for control of the map, then join in yourself for extra chaos.. <br>

 # Installation